afraelizondo/School_District_Analysis/README.md

 - Comparison between the asigned budget for each school and score results.

--Comparison between number of students in public vs. charter schools.
+- Comparison between number of students in public vs. charter schools.

--Best students of each grade of the schools.
+- Best students of each grade of the schools.